 Only valid for an HA installation.

-By default, the migration process runs on the primary node.
-To run the process on any other node, set this value to the corresponding node's ID (as specified in the node settings section in the node's Artifactory System YAML file).
+By default, the migration process runs on any node in the cluster (arbitrarily).
+To run the process on any other node, set this value to the corresponding node's ID (as specified in the node settings section in the node's Artifactory System YAML file)

 Running the migration on a dedicated node